After the First World War surplus army narrow

 access the fields meaning that the crop was not double-handled.
 By 1960 it had virtually closed.

 Fortunately railway enthusiasts in North Lincolnshire managed to aquire a quantity of rail

 and stock from the system and built the Lincolnshire Coast Light Railway:

 See: Lincolnshire Coast Light Railway

-All images copyright Museum of English Rural Life at Reading University and used with their permission.
+All 7 images on this webpage are copyright Museum of English Rural Life at Reading University and used with their permission.